Alex3Studios/SpaceBlast/README.md

 Game by the team A^3 in the 3 week course SC-T-624-CGDD Computer Game Design & Development at the University of Reykjavík, fall 2018.

 Space, the final frontier.
 Two ships of opposing factions meet when one travelling gun merchant is taking a detour through enemy territory.
-The two ships crash and are damged badly.
-The only way for them to escape is to salvage parts from the enemy ship to repair their own to be able to fly away from this space's harsh environments.
-Their onboard gun system is offline & they leave their ships and fight out in space.
+The two ships crash and are damaged badly.
+The only way for them to escape is to salvage parts from the enemy ship to repair their own and fly away from space's harsh environments.
+Their onboard gun system is offline so they leave their ships and fight out in a space battle for a chance to return home.

 ## Game-play